gamingumar/gamingumar/README.md

 - I specialize in JS ecosystem with experience in many different libraries and frameworks.

-- Primaryily working in React Native, React JS and Nest JS.
+- Primarily working in React Native, React JS and Nest JS.

 - Find more about me at https://gamingumar.com